Ministry of Defence Main Building: Facilities

 Beneath Main Building is a three-storey bunker complex housing the Defence Crisis Management Centre (DCMC), otherwise known as "Pindar" after the ancient Greek poet.
 The DCMC provides the government with a protected crisis management facility.
 Government ministers, senior military and civilian personnel, service and civilian operational and support staff are allocated space within the complex.
 The DCMC cost £126.3 million to construct and fit-out and became operational on 7 December 1992.

 Security

-On 1 June 2007 the building was designated as a protected site for the purposes of Section 128 of the Serious Organised Crime and Police Act 2005.
+On 1 June 2007, the building was designated as a protected site for the purposes of Section 128 of the Serious Organised Crime and Police Act 2005.
 The effect of the act was to make it a specific criminal offence for a person to trespass into the building.
 The restriction also includes the wall and vehicle ramps on the west side of the building adjoining Whitehall Gardens and Raleigh Green; however, it does not include the steps, ramps and porticos that give access to the inside of the building.

 In August 2016, The Times newspaper reported that the specialist armed unit of the Ministry of Defence Police which guards Main Building could cease to carry out such duties.
 The MOD would only confirm that it was reviewing security arrangements at Main Building.

+Protestors from Palestine Action and Youth Demand sprayed red paint on the walls of the building on 10 April 2024.
+Several people were arrested on suspicion of criminal damage.
+The MOD estimated that it would cost at least £60,000 to remove the paint.